gurveenmadaan/DeDuplify/README.md

 <h1>Usage</h1>

-Launch the application using the provided command.
+-Launch the application using the provided command.
-Follow the on-screen prompts to provide input and configure the deduplication process.
+-Follow the on-screen prompts to provide input and configure the deduplication process.
-Sit back and let DEDUPLIFY work its magic!
-The application will perform duplicate removal and data integrity verification.
+-Sit back and let DEDUPLIFY work its magic!
+-The application will perform duplicate removal and data integrity verification.